Home Works (East Sussex)

 To prevent people’s housing situations from getting worse and to avoid future housing difficulties, we work in partnership with statutory services.

-Home Works are still taking referrals from all partner agencies.
-These will be processed in the usual way.
-Please note that Home Works is not able to accept self-referrals.
+Home Works are still taking referrals from our partner agencies which are local authorities, Adult Social Care and Children Services.
+Home Works is not able to accept self-referrals.

-If you have any queries, please feel free to get in touch with Beate Weiberle to discuss by calling 07977 198577 or emailing email@example.com
+If you have an enquiry about referrals, please contact our Gateway team by calling 01273 898700 or emailing email@example.com.
+If you require general information about the service, please feel free to get in touch with the Operations Manager, Beate Weiberle, by calling 076977 198577 or emailing firstname.lastname@example.org

 What the service provides